Path integral formulation of finite-dimensional quantum mechanics in discrete phase space: Discussion

 The two-qutrit example of Sec.~\ref{sec:beyondDTWA} illustrates a general principle: the path integral~(\ref{eq:pathsum}) provides the exact discrete-phase-space propagator, of which the DTWA and related semiclassical methods~\cite{Schachenmayer2015} are inequivalent approximations motivated by mean-field considerations.
 The contribution of the $\xi\neq 0$ fluctuation sectors is precisely what generates the non-trivial entanglement dynamics.
+We stress that the present work makes these sectors \emph{explicit} but does not yet furnish a tractable corrected scheme; the path integral is here a formal and conceptual organizing principle, and a practical finite-density method remains contingent on the sign-problem considerations discussed below.
 For many-body systems of $n$ qudits, the phase space has $d^{2n}$ points at each time step, and an exhaustive enumeration of all fluctuation paths over $N$ time slices scales as $(d^{2n})^N$---clearly intractable for large $n$.
 Monte Carlo sampling of the fluctuation paths $\xi$, analogous to the way Marinov's continuous path integral underlies Monte Carlo schemes for Wigner dynamics~\cite{Dittrich2010,Marinov1991}, offers a possible numerical strategy; however, the oscillatory complex weights $e^{\iu\mathcal{S}}$ give rise to a sign problem that must be addressed, for instance by saddle-point expansion around stationary $(\gamma,\xi)$ configurations or by resummation techniques, before such sampling becomes efficient.